Geet-George/test-doc-pack/book/content/learning/guide-to-raising-issues.md

 Here you can give the issue a title and write a description.
 These descriptions are often standardized across a repository.
 We will stick to a standarized issue template of our own.

 To ask a question you can open a new issue and copy/fill in the issue template below.
 Copy the raw markdown text rather than copy pasting the rendered text.
 Before you submit a new issue, you may preview the description using the `Preview` button to check whether pictures, links etc. have rendered properly.
-Also, make sure to assign the relevant people on your new issue, else it may lie dorment in perpetuity!
+Also, make sure to assign the relevant people (for our course, tag at least someone of the teaching team) on your new issue, else it may lie dormant in perpetuity!

 # Template